yogeshwaryadav/git-github/README.md

 # git-github
-This project is for practice purpose
+This project is for practice purpose.ttt